 - Organic cacao and cacao butter

 No sucralose.
 No maltitol.
 No seed oils.
+No collagen padding.
 No bloating.
 No ingredient list you need a chemistry degree to decode.

 That's all.